Kenneth Parnell: Death

 Parnell remained incarcerated until his death, at age 76, on January 21, 2008 at the California Medical Facility in Vacaville, California.
 According to prison officials, Parnell died of natural causes.
 He had been under hospice care for some time.

 Media adaptations

 Stayner's account of his time with Parnell formed the basis of a 1991 book by Mike Echols.
 Prior to publication, the manuscript served as the basis for the 1989 TV miniseries I Know My First Name Is Steven (also known as The Missing Years), with Arliss Howard as Parnell.

-Star Original Captive Audience - A Real American Horror Story aired on Hulu with all 3 episodes available immediately on the release date of April 21, 2022.
+Captive Audience: A Real American Horror Story aired on Hulu with all 3 episodes available immediately on the release date of April 21, 2022.